-Any rising sophomore who signs up for General Room Selection, but finds no more on-campus beds available during their timeslot (an extremely unlikely possibility) can be placed on the Guaranteed Wait List, and is guaranteed an offer of on-campus housing for 2021-2022.
-Other rising sophomores, plus rising juniors and seniors, can be placed on the Regular Wait List, and we may be able to make you a housing offer (although we cannot guarantee it) as spaces become available through the spring months due to students changing their plans.
+Any student subject to the residential requirement who signs up for General Room Selection, but finds no more on-campus beds available during their timeslot (an extremely unlikely possibility) can be placed on the Guaranteed Wait List, and is guaranteed an offer of on-campus housing for 2022-2023.
+Those students not subject to the requirement may submit a wait list application.
+We may be able to make you a housing offer (although we cannot guarantee it) as spaces become available through the spring months due to students changing their plans.
 While we do our best to accommodate your preferences when making housing offers, please be aware that options will be limited and you may not get your top choice.

 What if I don’t like any of the rooms left during my timeslot?

 If you are subject to the residential requirement and you do not select a room during general room selection and you do not hold a housing license for a Program House, University-owned Cooperative House or have not received a housing assignment from an approved sorority or fraternity or affiliated property, you will be assigned to and/or be bursar billed for housing.

 What happens if I forget to sign up for Housing?